dusk-network/dusk-protocol/consensus/chain-management/README.md

    1. $\texttt{set } cstate = \text{"Accepted"}$
 3. $\texttt{output } cstate$

-> :exclamation: Note: current implementation also includes partial (non-quorum) certificates in $FailedIterations$, so the number of NilQuorum certificates should be counted, instead of just the length of $FailedIterations$

 ### CheckRollingFinality
 *CheckRollingFinality* checks if the last $RollingFinality$ blocks are all "Attested" and, if so, finalizes all non-final blocks.